nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 {{< figure src="/img/20250521-pm2_gnd/seas2.png" title="seas2.gnd used as sec2.gnd; background changed successfully" >}}

 I strongly suspect the odd colors are caused by decoding with a different palette.
-This is promising—there are two distinct decoding routines for the background images.
-One routine uses two palettes.
+This is promising, because there are two palette files in the game assets.
 All good!

 ## Entropy Analysis
 Using a hex editor, I took a quick peek at the `.gnd` files and, unlike the `.vga` files, they appear to be compressed.
 To confirm this, I measured the files’ entropy with a tool like [binwalk](https://github.com/ReFirmLabs/binwalk).
 Binwalk calculates Shannon entropy over fixed-size windows (1024 bytes each), giving a snapshot of how “random” each region is.
 An entropy of 0 bits/byte means all bytes are identical, whereas 8 bits/byte indicates perfectly random data.
 Higher entropy corresponds to higher information content.
 I like to think of it as how surprised you are by the next byte: if you see many consecutive identical bytes, each repeat is unsurprising—and thus low entropy.